-HPHA 5318 Organizational Behavior and Theory (3:3:0,0) The purpose of this course is to help students gain an appreciation of the theory of organizations and how this theory shapes the way health-care administrators come to think about their administrative responsibilities and the range of options available to them through the literature.
+HPHA 5318 Organizational Behavior in Healthcare (3:3/6:0,0) The purpose of this course is to help students gain an appreciation of the theory of organizations and how this theory shapes the way healthcare administrators come to think about their administrative responsibilities and the range of options available to them through the literature.
 Understanding the attitudes and behaviors of individuals and groups in healthcare organizations will also be emphasized.
-Students will earn about organizational strategy that draws from and integrates a number of disciplines, including organization theory, finance, planning, and marketing.
+Students will learn about organizational strategy that draws from and integrates a number of disciplines, including organization theory, finance, planning, and marketing.
 Course concepts will be applied in a series of cases.
-ISBN-13: 978-1-435-48818-2; ISBN-13: 978-0-066-62099-2
+ISBN-13: 978-1-418-00189-6; ISBN-13: 978-0-066620992